grungerabbit/lyrics-interactions/_posts/06-07-2014-recipe-calculator.md

 * 0 stars = 10
 * 1 stars = 5
-* 2 stars = 2.5
+* 2 stars = 2
 * 3 stars = 1
 * 4 stars = .5
-* 5 stars = .25
+* 5 stars = .2

 We will examine these handicaps.
 It may be a diff, as with time.
-It probably also relates to the stated price; if in our example, we had paid $1000 for both coffees, the 5 star one might still be worth $1000 but might not.
+It probably also relates to the stated price; if in our example, we had paid $1000 for both coffees, the 5-star one might still be worth $1000 but most likely not.

+Another way to think about it is whether or not the price is appropriate for the rating.
+So a "meets expectations" coffee is perfectly priced.
+If you would pay $5 for an average coffee,<sup></sup> then it's a 3-star coffee.
+But if you would pay $10 for a great coffee, a 5-star coffee at $5 is a 3-star coffee at $10.
+And a great coffee worth $10 but priced at $100 is a 0-star coffee, because it's a rip off.
+Is this too complex?
+(And, related, can someone teach me economics?)

+Hmm but subjectively best?
+Like "best coffee in the world who cares about price" shouldn't be compared to a "greatly surpasses expectations because dirt cheap coffee."
+This must be the problem with rating sites.

 #####Time
 Needs to be compared with